One Stall vs. Two Stall Garage Doors

 So what makes a carriage house door such an outstanding option for a garage door replacement?

 Carriage house style doors are on-trend.
 They are beautiful, and they complement homes designed in many different architectural themes.
 Because of their popularity and versatility, these doors add instant curb appeal to just about any home.
 While we hope you’ll spend years in your home enjoying your beautiful garage door, we realize there may come a time when you need to sell your house.
 How your house looks from the outside plays a significant role in selling it.
 While a beautiful garage door isn’t the only factor people consider when they’re buying a home, it will go a long way in convincing a potential buyer to take a closer look.
+Families living near Joe Kerr Rd or Running Horse Ln have often noticed how a stylish carriage house door increases the appeal of their property.

 Besides being a sought-after design feature, carriage style garage doors can also be a practical choice.
 Why?
 We mentioned it earlier — these doors look fancy, but they operate just like any other overhead garage door.
 When you purchase a carriage house garage door, you get one that’s enjoyable to look at, but still designed to hold up to daily use.
 If you are buying one of our steel options, you’ll also be signing up for a low-maintenance door, since steel garage doors don’t require regular painting and also hold up better to the elements.

 RCS Garage Doors offers a wide variety of wood and steel carriage house garage doors for the Charlotte, N.C., area.
 If you’re interested in this style of door, we have several door design options for homeowners on a range of budgets.
+Even residents on Flowering Peach Rd and Firthrone Club Dr find doors that fit their style and budget perfectly.

 Contact Us for a New Carriage House Garage Door